 - Sweet Joe-Pye weed (E. purpureum)

-If you are happy with this aggressive plant and wish to increase your supply of it and grow it in an additional spot in the landscape, undertake springtime division.
+- If you are happy with this aggressive plant and want more of it, leave it alone.
+You can even divide it in spring and grow it in an additional spot in the landscape.

 Meanwhile, the species name, maculatum is Latin for "spotted" and refers to the fact that spotted Joe-Pye weed often bears purplish flecks on its stems.